High School Science Teacher Rows Solo Across Atlantic Ocean In Record Time

-On Saturday, 37-year-old Cincinatti teacher Bryce Carlson not only became the first U.S. citizen to row across the Atlantic Ocean, he also set a new record for the fastest solo unsupported west-east row across the North Atlantic ocean, reports The Telegraph.
+On Saturday, 37-year-old Cincinnati teacher Bryce Carlson not only became the first U.S. citizen to row across the Atlantic Ocean, he also set a new record for the fastest solo unsupported west-east row across the North Atlantic ocean, reports The Telegraph.

-His journey, starting from St John’s in Newfoundland and ending at the port of St Mary’s in the Scilly Isles, off the coast of south-west England, took 38 days, six hours, and 49 minutes.
+His journey, starting from St. John’s in Newfoundland and ending at the port of St. Mary’s in the Scilly Isles, off the coast of south-west England, took 38 days, six hours, and 49 minutes.

 This Seven Hills teacher is just days away from his record-breaking unassisted row across the North Atlantic Ocean.
 After 35 days at sea, he's about 200 miles away from his destination.@joewebbwkrc spoke with him about the journey so far: https://t.co/jMmAnbXj8z pic.twitter.com/0ub5cXVD9x